 But this is a situation where things get hectic and complex in no time.
 Having representation helps in many ways, and this may influence your decision to hire a divorce lawyer or not.

 In child custody cases, the court’s overriding mandate is to do what’s in the child’s best interest.

 Enlisting an attorney experienced in his area often proves hugely beneficial.
 Not only can having a third party help calm down raging emotions, but a professional can help develop a strategy to protect your rights as a parent.
 They help guard custody claims, visitation, and more.

 Related Reading: How Legal Marijuana Impacts Child Custody

 When you have children, child support usually comes into play.
 How this affects you generally has a lot to do with the custody situation.
 In general, the parent with the most overnights receives the payments from the other.

 There’s a formula for determining child support that accounts for need, income, and many other factors.

-- and any other necessities.
+- Sny other necessities.

-- the length of the marriage,
+- The length of the marriage.

-- any continuing health concerns,
+- Any continuing health concerns.

 The division of property, child custody arrangements, spousal support, child support, and other areas get complicated.
-They also have a huge impact on your life moving forward.
+They also have a huge financial impact on your life moving forward.